frzfrsfra3/aritcle_with_editorJS_supportingImages/readme.md

 ## Features

 * CRUD (create ) on posts (articles)
-* CRUD (create / read / update / delete ) on post(article) categories
-* Image upload for post cover
-* Creating comments on post page
-* Pagination on posts listing
-* Searching on posts
+* Searching on Gif Images and uploading them using editor.js
-* Authentication for the admin
+* Authentication for the logged user
 * Application ready for production

 ## Prerequisites